1j01/crossword-helper/README.md

 ## Features

 - Generate rebus puzzles where every cell contains a specific number of letters.
-- For schrodinger puzzles, find words that have similar meanings but specific different letters in a given position, and match in length.
-I'm calling these "superpuzzitions".
-This is useful when you already have one superpuzzition and you want to find crossing words that have to now match multiple different letters to fit two grids simultaneously.
+- For schrodinger puzzles, search for combinations of words that have similar meanings but match certain different letters in the same positions, in order to create crossings on a grid that has superimposed words.

 ## Installation